 An at times playful conversation with Henri Lefebvre conducted by Kristin Ross.
 Lefebvre, then in his eighties, discussed his memories of Guy Debord and the Situationist International as well as his attempts to provoke mischievous students around Nanterre University in 1968, where the May uprisings began.
 Originally published in October 79 (1997).

 A brilliant hoax report by former Situationist International member Gianfranco Sanguinetti purporting to be by a cultured Italian aristocrat calling himself "Censor".
 It was sent to 520 of the most powerful people in Italy in 1975 and sounding like a conservative from another era Censor counselled his peers in response to the mass strikes sweeping the country, causing a scandal and laying bare the state manipulation of terrorist groups in the Strategy of Tension.

 This text was produced in 1969 and handed out at University College, Dublin and also at the anti-apartheid demonstration against the Springbok Rugby tour that year.
 It was produced by Phil Meyler then living in London and owed heavily to Vaneigen’s Revolution of Everyday Life.
 Phil was invited to visit the University President and his mother had a visit from the Special Branch who wanted to question him, neither of which happened.

-Partial archive of a series of small 'pocketbooks' in the late 1970s/early 1980s entitled 'Spectacular Times' by Larry Law.
+Complete archive of a series of small 'pocketbooks' in the late 1970s/early 1980s entitled 'Spectacular Times' by Larry Law.
 They serve as a brief introduction to situationist ideas.
 Each consists of newspaper clippings, quotations, handwritten text by Law and illustrations, all compiled and arranged with great humour!